Updated May 11, 2020:Adjust language and structure and make sure the code is compatible with CPython 3.8.2.

 This was predictable as the latter on modifies the list in-place, whereas the first ones is always creating a separate list.

-To be able to time the execution time of both wrapper functions, we make use of the third-party boxx module.
+To be able to measure the execution time of both wrapper functions, we make use of the third-party boxx module .

-The following gist shows you how we can make use of its
+The following snippet shows you how we can make use of its

 Note: Be sure to run the